National Match Code: 723669

 Past PGY2 Emergency Medicine Residents

-- 2016 – 2017: Kaitlin Ewert, PharmD, is an emergency medicine/ICU clinical pharmacist at Froedtert & MCW health network.
+- 2016 – 2017: Kaitlin Ewert, PharmD, is an emergency medicine/ICU pharmacist at Froedtert Hospital.

-- 2015 – 2016: Ryan Feldman, PharmD, is an emergency medicine clinical pharmacist at Froedtert Hospital
+- 2015 – 2016: Ryan Feldman, PharmD, is an emergency medicine clinical pharmacist at Froedtert Hospital, a clinical toxicologist at the Wisconsin Poison Center, and a clinical assistant professor at the Medical College of Wisconsin School of Pharmacy.

 Requirements and Expectations